-President George H.W.
-Bush doing much better
+Bush 41 moved out of intensive care unit

+The 41st President is "alert and talking with hospital staff, family and friends, and his doctors are very pleased with his progress," the spokesman, Jim McGrath, said in a statement, adding that Bush is expected to remain at Houston Methodist Hospital for several more days.

+"President Bush naturally thanks everyone for their prayers and good wishes.
+He also wants to assure everyone that, as good as he feels now, he is more focused on the Houston Rockets closing out their playoff series against the Minnesota Timberwolves than anything that landed him in the hospital."
-(CNN)Former President George H.W.
-Bush is doing much better, a source close to the Bush family said Wednesday, days after the 41st President was admitted to intensive care.

-The source pointed to a tweet from Bush's Twitter account late Wednesday morning, which thanked Houston authorities for their handling of Barbara Bush's funeral, as a positive indication of Bush's recovery.
+Earlier Wednesday, a source close to the Bush family said the 41st President was doing much better, pointing to a tweet from Bush's Twitter account that thanked Houston authorities for their handling of Barbara Bush's funeral as a positive indication of Bush's recovery.

-Bush, 93, was admitted to the Houston Methodist Hospital Sunday morning after contracting an infection that spread to his blood, family spokesman Jim McGrath said, a day after a funeral was held for his wife.
+Bush, 93, was admitted to the hospital Sunday morning after contracting the infection, McGrath said, a day after a funeral was held for his wife.

 According to McGrath, the 41st President has said he is determined to get healthy and get to Maine this summer.
 On Monday, McGrath said Bush was "responding to treatments and appears to be recovering."